Top 9 Cheap Hotels In Downtown Las Vegas

 Book Room

-1. Plaza
+1. Plaza Hotel & Casino

 Plaza

-Address: 1 N Main St, Las Vegas, NV 89101
+1 N Main St, Las Vegas, NV 89101

 Visiting Las Vegas on a budget doesn’t mean you have to compromise on quality or experience.
 I can tell you that Plaza is one of the cheap hotels in downtown Las Vegas that offers a blend of history and modern amenities.